All Episodes

 Thank you, sir.

-But if you allow me to thank you very much, you single handed stop Clinton last century from having her uh social socialized medicine.
+I'm going to talk about Egypt from different points of view, but if you allow me to thank you very much, you single-handed stopped Clinton last century from having her socialized medicine.

 Thank you very much, sir.

-Uh, going back to Egypt.
+Going back to Egypt.

 I live half of my life there.

-I I'm talking about experience.
+I'm talking about experience.

-And luckily I'm living the rest of my life in the best country of the world, United States.
+And luckily, I'm living the rest of my life in the best country of the world, United States.

-The problem in Egypt is corruption.
+I found Egypt is corruption.

-A dictator come with his family, take everything and let the people suffer.
+A dictator come with his family, take everything, and let the people suffer.

-If if you talk, you get killed.
+If you talk, you get killed.

-Thirty years after he makes peace with Israel.
+30 years after he makes peace with Israel.

-I know exactly, but that Kharissaid was before Tunisia.
+But that Khalil Saeed was before Tunisia.

-He was beaten to death and thrown in the in the street, and his friend hundred people start texting to to start the movement.
+He was beaten to death and thrown in the street.

 And when Tunisia came, they encouraged to go in.